USRSE/usrse.github.io/_events/2020/2020-04-virtual-workshop.md

 repeated: false
 ---

 We are excited to announce that the US-RSE Association will host a virtual workshop on April 22 and 23, 2020!

 ### ~~Registration link~~

+Recordings of [session 1](https://www.youtube.com/watch?v=TaBMeBN7g_4) and [session 2](https://www.youtube.com/watch?v=OiJd0y38b0Q) are available on Youtube.

 ### Workshop Agenda